oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 This sample demonstrates two Model in Image use cases:

 - [Initial](#initial-use-case): An initial WebLogic domain
-{{%expand "Use case details" %}}

    - Image `model-in-image:WLS-v1` with:
      - A WebLogic installation
      - A WebLogic Deploy Tooling (WDT) installation
      - A WDT archive with version `v1` of an exploded Java EE web application
      - A WDT model with:
        - A WebLogic Administration Server
        - A WebLogic cluster
        - A reference to the web application
    - Kubernetes secrets:
      - WebLogic credentials
      - Required WDT runtime password
    - A domain resource with:
      - `spec.domainHomeSourceType: FromModel`
      - `spec.image: model-in-image:WLS-v1`
      - References to the secrets
-{{% /expand%}}

 - [Update1](#update1-use-case): Dynamically adding a data source using a model configmap
-{{%expand "Use case details" %}}

    - Image `model-in-image:WLS-v1`:
      - Same image as Initial use case
    - Kubernetes secrets:
      - Same as Initial use case  plus secrets for data source credentials and URL
    - Kubernetes configmap with:
      - A WDT model for a data source targeted to the cluster
    - A domain resource with:
      - Same as Initial use case plus:
         - `spec.model.configMap` referencing the configmap
         - References to data source secrets
-{{% /expand%}}

 #### Sample directory structure